strata-mvc/strata/docs/models_taxonomies.md

 ## Models with special taxonomy

-Should you wish to link a taxonomy to created models you can do so using the `has` attribute in the Model's `$configuration` array.
+Should you wish to link a taxonomy to created models you can do so using the `$belongs_to` attribute in the Model's class.

 ~~~ php
 <?php